Collinsite/Collinsite.github.io/README.md

-# Collinblank.github.io
+# Hi I'm Collin Blank
-Hi I'm Collin Blank
+I'm new to coding and programming